 This is definitely a great option for battle DJs and venues as well as scratch DJs.
 Honestly, though, it’s a versatile little machine that will serve most set-ups well, with the high-quality phono preamps you need to make the signals from your turntable sound great.
 This should be on anyone’s list of the best mixer with phono preamps for the money.

-Allen & Heath Xone:4D Universal DJ Controller Mixer
+Allen & Heath Xone:96 Professional 6-Channel Analog DJ Mixer

 How to Choose the Best Mixer with Phono Preamps